Gardens and health

 The amazing, positive effect that gardens can have on health is a point of research and promotion that we are passionate about.

-During August we will launch our first ever week dedicated to promoting the positive impact gardens can have on health and wellbeing.
-All of the gardens taking part will open free of charge for a small, private group of people who would not usually get the opportunity to enjoy a garden, or for whom garden visiting is not always possible, either because of health or social reasons.
+During August 2017, we launched our first ever week dedicated to promoting the positive impact gardens can have on health and wellbeing.
+All of the gardens taking part opened free of charge for a small, private group of people who would not usually get the opportunity to enjoy a garden, or for whom garden visiting is not always possible, either because of health or social reasons.